-he third item is offering fans "software" amenities, along with various types of hospitality that are both convenient and satisfying for our horse racing afficionados.
+he third item is offering fans "software" amenities, along with various types of hospitality that are both convenient and satisfying for our horse racing aficionados.
 This includes promoting methods of customer service among other things.
 Further, JRA provides the following additional services for race fans:

-- Free Pass Days (Admission to racecourses is free) - "Beginners Seminar" are held at racecourses and WINS for horse racing beginners where they are taught how to place bets and how to read racing newspapers among other useful information to enjoy horse racing. - Racecourse Attendance Points Campaign, where customers can accumulate points by going to any of the 10 JRA racecourses and will be given various gifts once points accumulated. - Campaigns using animated characters and JRA mascot TURFY to increase understanding towards horse racing - Events Attended by Jockeys and Equestrian Campaigns - "UMAJO SPOT" (women -only area) in racecourses to attract women to racecourses, and make them feel that racecourses can be enjoyable places for women - Special website targeting horse racing beginners by collaborating with popular anime cartoons and so on.
+- Free Pass Days (Admission to racecourses is free) - "Beginners Seminar" are held at racecourses and WINS for horse racing beginners where they are taught how to place bets and how to read racing newspapers among other useful information to enjoy horse racing. - Racecourse Attendance Points Campaign, where customers can accumulate points by going to any of the 10 JRA racecourses and will be given various gifts once points accumulated. - Campaigns using animated characters and JRA mascot TURFY to increase understanding towards horse racing - · Events Attended by Jockeys and Equestrian Campaigns - "UMAJO SPOT" (women -only area) in racecourses to attract women to racecourses, and make them feel that racecourses can be enjoyable places for women - Special website targeting horse racing beginners by collaborating with popular anime cartoons and so on.
+Note: Some of the other campaigns have been cancelled due to COVID-19.